apache/cordova-docs/docs/en/edge/config_ref/index.md

         <icon src="app.png" width="128" height="128"/>

-Likewise, the default splash screen must be named `splash.png` and must reside in the root of your application folder in _png_ format.
+Likewise, the default splash screen must be named `splash.png` and must reside in the root of your application directory in _png_ format.
 Otherwise, use the `gap:splash` tag to specify a different
 filename: